|The Good News vs the Bad News|

 We will even use the same model numbers: 650, 255, 250, 250S, 7/32 and the 3/16.

-Because of the added costs the new heads will sell for $185.00.
+Because of several new increases in costs our new heads will sell for $185.00.
 We hope you will be pleased with our new burner design.
-Please direct any comments or concerns you may have to me, Dudley Giberson, at 603-456-3569 or e-mail at email@example.com
+Please direct any comments or concerns you may have to me, Dudley Giberson, at 603-456-3569 or e-mail at firstname.lastname@example.org

 |Suggested uses for the Giberson Ceramic Burner Head|